syncfusion-content/wpf-docs/wpf/XlsIo/Cell-or-Range-Formatting.md

-> Note: Excel allows the addition of a maximum of three conditions for the same cell in the Biff8 format.
+N> Excel allows the addition of a maximum of three conditions for the same cell in the Biff8 format.
 However, this restriction is removed in Excel 2007 formats.

 ## Create a Conditional Format